JustineCodes/IPRelayUpdateAutomation/README.md

 ## How to Use

-1. Run the PowerShell script with parameters IpAddress, SubnetMask, and AddOrRemove example
+1. Run the PowerShell script with parameters example

 ```powershell
 .\ProvisionAndDeprovisionSMTP.ps1 -IpAddress "192.100.10.5" -SubnetMask "255.255.255.255" -AddOrRemove Add
 ```